Travel By Bus In Thailand

 How To Get There:

-Located on Kampangpetch road, not far from Chatuchak weekend market, also called JJ market.
+Located on Kampangpetch Road, not far from Chatuchak weekend market, also called JJ market.
 Take skytrain (BTS), the Mo Chit line to Mo Chit station.
 Then, catch a taxi to Mo Chit bus terminal, which is about 2 km away.

 Destinations: